 For most people, parties are difficult.
-Just meeting one person socially is difficult.
-It involves listening and talking to them, often without an agreed topic of conversation, while trying to improve their opinion of you, usually with it implied that you’re not thinking about any of these things.
-All should seem natural and easy.
-With close friends it is easy, of course, because you know more about them, which makes it easier to think of things to say.
+Meeting just one person socially is difficult.
+It involves listening and talking to them, often without an agreed topic of conversation, while trying to maximise their opinion of you, yet seeming not to be concerned with any of these things.
+All should appear natural and easy.
+With close friends it is easy, of course, because you know more about them, which gives you many things to say.
 Nor do you need to worry so much about their opinion of you, which is already high.

 This is why a pause in conversation feels so uncomfortable.
-At such moments, the fact that you are struggling for things to say to each other becomes too obvious to ignore.
-This loudly implies that you are not close friends or, conversely, that your opinions of one another matter so much that it impedes your thinking, perhaps because you find each other attractive.
-All of which makes it still more important to think quickly, in order not to leave pauses.
+At such moments, the fact that you are struggling for things to say to each other becomes too obvious to overlook.
+It loudly implies that you are not close friends or, sometimes, that your opinions of one another matter so much that it impedes your thinking, perhaps because you find each other attractive, or have something else on your minds.

-Indeed it is the purpose of parties to make socialising both more difficult and more important, in order to provide a test.
-A party is elite-level socialising, the event for which the rest of your life is training.
-This truth gets hidden because of course not finding parties difficult is the measure of one’s success in them, so people are reluctant to admit it.
+Indeed it is the purpose of parties to make socialising difficult, in order to provide a test.
+A party is elite-level socialising, the competitive event for which the rest of your life is training.
+This truth gets hidden of course, because being good at parties means seeming not to find them difficult at all.